imarc/handbook/frontend.markdown

 Em dashes have been dropped based on Robert Bringhurst’s recommendation in [The Elements of Typographic Style](http://www.amazon.com/Elements-Typographic-Style-Robert-Bringhurst/dp/0881791326):

-  The em dashs is the nineteenth-century standard, still prescribed in many editorial style books, but the em dash is too long for use with the best text faces.
+  The em dash is the nineteenth-century standard, still prescribed in many editorial style books, but the em dash is too long for use with the best text faces.
 Like the oversized space between sentences, it belongs to the padded and corseted aesthetic of Victorian typography.